sqlitebrowser/website/content/blog/2019-02-11-version-3-11-0-pulled.md

 The links on our download page have been reverted back to the prior stable release (3.10.1) for now, while we look into this.

-There will probably be a 3.11.1 release in the next future, with the problem solved. :smile:
+There will probably be a 3.11.1 release in the near future, with the problem solved. :smile: